 Judy More, Paediatric Dietitian and Registered Nutritionist

-Have a healthy Easter for toddlers with The Infant & Toddler Forum’s suggested menu!
+Have a healthy Easter with The Infant & Toddler Forum’s suggested menu for toddlers!

-Easter is a fun time of year, when families can come together and celebrate!
+Easter is a fun time of year, when families may come together and celebrate – although it may be a quieter Easter this year!
 Easter Egg Hunts are also a great way to get toddlers moving, but they can also make it all too easy for little ones to eat a lot of sugary food during the celebrations!
 To help, why not use our Easter menu, full of seasonal foods and their portion sizes?
 Give your toddler a healthy balance, while still enjoying the treats which Easter has to offer!

 Healthy Easter Menu for Toddlers